aidenybai/lucia/.github/CONTRIBUTING.md

 ## Next Steps + Useful Info:

 - If you are using [VSCode](https://code.visualstudio.com/), install all recommended workspace extensions.
-- We are using Yarn as our package manager, please do not commit your `package-lock.json` files from NPM
+- We are using PNPM as our package manager, please do not commit your `package-lock.json` files from NPM
 - Make sure you are up to date by doing `git pull` here and there.
 - Submit a [pull request](https://github.com/aidenybai/lucia/pulls)!